 How and when to ask: Time and context are very important.
 Schedule a virtual or in-person meeting to request the letter.
 You should reach out at least three months before the due date of the letter.
 For seniors, this may mean speaking with them in the spring of your junior year or during the summer.
 Ask your letter writers if they can provide a STRONG LETTER of recommendation.
 Please do ask this question.
 Also, you should come to the meeting prepared with a draft of your resume as well as your statement of purpose.
 Share with the letter writer why you are asking for the letter and how you believe they can advocate for you.
 Provide examples that may be used for the letter.
 For example, you can ask that your letter writer discuss the creativity and initiative you displayed when you read papers and developed a solution for a difficult experiment.
 Perhaps your research design is still being used by the lab which speaks to your ability to create new research methods.
 You can discuss passions you have pursued while maintaining a strong academic and research record.
 Therefore, share your formal and informal leadership roles outside the laboratory or classroom.
 In addition, if you have anything in your record that you believe may be viewed as a blemish or red flag, please discuss this with them.
 Your letter writers may be able to convey better why your first semester grades or less than expected exam scores are not true reflectors of your accomplishments and future potential.

 Once you have had this meeting and you are confident that they will provide a strong letter, follow up with an email within 24 hours of the meeting.
 In the email include the list of applications with their deadlines, your resume, statement of purpose and a bulleted list of potential topics to include in their letter.
-See an example of this bulleted list below.
+We strongly emphasize being both exhaustive and detailed in your list of applications and their deadlines.
+You can do your writers a significant service by letting them know when, how, and where they should be sending their letters of recommendation.
 Also, let them know that you will add their information to the application as soon as it is open.
 Once the applications are open (typically in July or August for PhD programs) provide the recommender’s information as most of the systems send an initial email as well as reminders.
 If the application requires letter submissions via postal mail, provide the letter writer with pre-addressed, postmarked envelopes, as appropriate.

 Reminders are necessary: Many online applications have trackers for application completion.
 You should use these to check on the status of your letters.
 We recommend that you send a reminder if your letter is not submitted two weeks before the due date.
 This message can be a simple email asking if they need any additional information to complete their letter.
 You can also send it as an update informing them that you have submitted your required application components and that you are grateful to have them serve as a letter writer.
 The next, and hopefully final, reminder should come two days before the due date.
 At this point, you need to be a bit more direct, as outlined in the following example.